roshanprabhakar/digital-puppetry/README.md

 * facemesh information is streamed
 * posenet is not used for data extraction

+* to connect to the receiver node from another machine on the lan, change the websocket connection window.location.hostname in sender.js to the lan ip address of the machine on which the receiever node is running.

 ### TODO
 * facemesh extraction is extremely slow, look through the sender and receiver script for software latencies
 * facemesh is not accurately scaled, even though the extraction dimensions and projection dimensions are the same